gvajda/radio-paradise-song-notification/README.md

 <p align="center"><img src=".screenshots/SongStartToast.gif" alt="notification-simple"/></p>

+> **Disclaimer**
-**Disclaimer:** This is not an official Radio Paradise product.
+> This is not an official Radio Paradise product.
 The logo is owned by Radio Paradise and the source of all displayed data - including album art - is the Radio Paradise REST API.

 ## Getting started